Parliamentary Caucus On Child Rights (PCCR) Meeting Held - UrduPoint

 Parliamentary Caucus On Child Rights (PCCR) Meeting Held

-A productive meeting was held between members of the Parliamentary Caucus on Child Rights (PCCR) and the leadership team of Save the Children (STC) to explore mutual areas of collaboration and strengthen institutional ties for the welfare and protection of children across Pakistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th May, 2025) A productive meeting was held between members of the Parliamentary Caucus on Child Rights (PCCR) and the leadership team of Save the Children (STC) to explore mutual areas of collaboration and strengthen institutional ties for the welfare and protection of children across Pakistan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th May, 2025) Parliamentary Caucus on Child Rights (PCCR) meeting held here on Wednesday.

-During the meeting, Save the Children briefed PCCR members on its wide-ranging initiatives in Pakistan.
-The organization is actively working in collaboration with child protection units and is delivering impactful services in the areas of health, education, and nutrition.

-From Khyber Pakhtunkhwa to Sindh, Save the Children has provided essential services including health care, food assistance, shelter, and other welfare support.
-As of November 2024, STC has successfully reached over 1.3 million children across the country.
+As Convenor of the Parliamentary Caucus on Child Rights (PCCR), Chairperson PCCR said, I strongly condemn the recent, unprovoked Indian aggression across the Line of Control, which led to the tragic martyrdom of seven innocent Pakistani children aged 3–18: Hawa Bibi, Urwa Zubair, Muhammad Bin Zubair, Uwain Zubair, Umar Musa, Umar Zubair, and Irtiza Turi.

+This inhumane attack on civilian areas is a blatant violation of International Humanitarian Law, particularly the Fourth Geneva Convention (1949) and Additional Protocol I (1977), which prohibit targeting civilians in conflict.
+India’s actions also contravene its obligations under the UN Convention on the Rights of the Child, especially Articles 6 and 38, and violate multiple UN Security Council Resolutions, including 1261, 1612, and 1882, aimed at protecting children in armed conflict.

 Recent Stories